ecoshub/ecoshub.github.io/about.markdown

 <br>

 ## Education
-In my early education years I graduated from civil engineering.
-But in a short period of time a realize this is not a job that I can work in my entire life with passion and joy.
-I was working on **computers**, **programming** and mostly **processor architecture** since I was a teenager, that un-professional interest build up in years and it becomes a passion so I start to study computer science at **Dokuz Eylul University** *(Turkey)*.
+After highschool I stared to study in civil engineering at **Eskişehir Osmangazi University** and I graduated.
+But in a short period of time a realize this is not a job that I can work for my entire life with passion and joy.
+I was working on **computers**, **programming** and **processor architecture** since I was a teenager, that un-professional interest build up in years and it becomes a passion so I start to study computer science at **Dokuz Eylul University** *(Turkey)*.
 After the second year I dropped out and started to study at **The Intertaional Computer Institue** in **Ege University** *(Turkey)* for my masters degree.

 <br>